gorenje/node-red-contrib-nodedev/README.md

 The idea behind this collection of nodes to democratise the development of Node-RED nodes.
 Normally the development of your [own nodes](https://nodered.org/docs/creating-nodes/) will require the use of a third-party editor.
 Something like VSCode or Vim or Atom or god forbid, [Emacs](https://discourse.nodered.org/t/node-red-node-development-in-node-red/81525/2).
 This requirement makes creating nodes that much harder.
 So why not create nodes for Node-RED in Node-RED?
 After all, if you are using Node-RED, you probably understand how to use Node-RED.

+So this package tries to provide some supporting nodes for making node development in Node-RED possible and simpler.
+I have created a set of nodes that fulfill my needs, everything else is bound my imagination.

 *What do these nodes provide?*

 - A presentation a nodes package collection in the form of nodes.
 The nodes that represent a file in the package are called `PkgFile` and are a template representation of the files content.
 Template as they parsed by mustache so that `{{ replaceme }}` will be replaced.
 But this can also be deactivated using the syntax specification.